Rafael Montero (baseball): 2024

 Montero made 41 appearances for Houston in 2024, compiling a 4.70 ERA, 8 home runs, 35 hits, 19 walks with 23 strikeouts and 1.409 walks plus hits per inning pitched (WHIP) in 38 1/3 innings of work.
 On July 31, 2024, Montero was designated for assignment.
 He cleared waivers and accepted an outright assignment to the Triple–A Sugar Land Space Cowboys of the Pacific Coast League (PCL) on August 3.
 At Sugar Land, he made 17 appearances, and registered a 1–1 record and 2.20 ERA allowing 13 hits and 9 walks while recording 24 strikeouts and a 1.347 WHIP in 16 1/3 innings.
 The Space Cowboys proceeded to win a minor league-best 93 games, the PCL championship, and the Triple-A National Championship Game, both the first championships of their respective type for Sugar Land.
 While pitching in the minor and winter leagues, Montero increased the usage of his slider and lowered the velocity of his changeup at the Astros' direction.

 2025

 On March 27, 2025, the Astros selected Montero's contract after he made the team's Opening Day roster.
 In 3 appearances for Houston, he recorded a 4.50 ERA with 5 strikeouts across 4 innings pitched.

 Atlanta Braves

 On April 8, 2025, Montero, along with cash considerations, was traded to the Atlanta Braves in exchange for Patrick Halligan.
 In 36 games for the Braves, Montero pitched to a 5.50 ERA with 34 strikeouts across 34 1/3 innings pitched.

 Detroit Tigers

 On July 30, 2025, the Braves traded Montero to the Detroit Tigers in exchange for Jim Jarvis.
-Montero made 20 relief appearances for the Tigers in 2025, pitching to a 2.86 ERA with 19 strikeouts in 22 innings.
+Montero made 20 relief appearances for the Tigers, pitching to a 2.86 ERA with 19 strikeouts across 22 innings.

+New York Yankees

+On February 12, 2026, Montero signed a minor league contract with the New York Yankees.
+He made 28 appearances (one start) for the Triple–A Scranton/Wilkes-Barre RailRiders, posting a 1–4 record and 5.67 ERA with 33 strikeouts and two saves over 27 innings of work.
+Montero was released by the Yankees on August 11.